TylerKai/nytall/README.md

 # nytall

-A simple one-function package that uses a timed loop and some field simplification to collect all New York Times article search API data for a given search term.
-Collects a max of 2,000 articles in each search year at a rate of 75 articles/min.
+A simple one-function package that allows you to collect New York
+    Times article search API data en masse for a given search term. *Collects a max of 2,000 articles in each search year at a rate of 75 articles/min.
     Warning: May take a significant amount of time to collect large amount of articles.

 ## Installation